Podcast: Download ()

 If this is true…then why?
 Why would God look to see if the sins of a father “revisit” the family through the descendants if that was not a likely thing to happen?

-Now we might be inclined to believe this would be true due to exposure to the father’s sin and that no doubt plays a part, but it seems to run deeper than that is where modern science has revealed much that helps us.
+Now we might be inclined to believe this would be true due to exposure to the father’s sin – meaning living in the same home as the father and therefore having such behavior emulated before the child.
+Now, no doubt this plays a part, but it seems to run deeper than that which is where modern science has revealed much that helps us.

-The ways in which the lives of identical twins who never met each other are nonetheless similar to one another is nothing short of eerie.
+The ways in which the characters and tendencies of identical twins, who never meet one another during their formative years, are nonetheless similar to one another is nothing short of eerie.

-Time an again identical twins separated at birth will at some point find each other… an overwhelming number do so on vacation!
+Time and again identical twins separated at birth will at some point find each other… an overwhelming number do so on vacation!

 For example, I live in Florida and do not like it here in virtually any way, but it is where I was born, it is where my family is and it is where I have found employment…so consequently it is where I live!